-When you audition on camera the first thing that anyone sees is the color you're wearing.
-Wear something depressing, annoying, or threatening, and no matter how brilliant your performance, they are going to be affected by the color first and the performance second, particularly when you are auditioning for commercials, daytime/primetime TV, or film roles.
+When you audition on camera, the first thing anyone sees is the color you're wearing.
+No matter how brilliant your performance, the casting director will be affected by the color first and the performance second—particularly when you are auditioning for commercials, daytime or primetime TV, or film roles.
 First impressions count!

 Years ago when I auditioned frequently for network TV commercials, I had a $15 Gap blouse.
-It was my favorite blouse.
-It was somewhere between sky and French blue.
-I booked more spots wearing that one top than any other piece of clothing I owned.
+It was my favorite top, somewhere between sky and French blue.
+I booked more spots wearing that one blouse than any other piece of clothing I owned.
 It earned me a million dollars over a decade!
-In more than a few screen tests for the roles of lawyer, doctor, Mom, I wore the blouse.
+In more than a few screen tests for the roles of lawyer, doctor, and mother, I wore the blouse.
 Did I have a successful career because I wore blue?
-Yes and NO. My audition had to be good, and I had to look the part and be the right type as well.
+Yes and no. My audition had to be good, and I had to look the part and be the right type, as well.
 But when competing with dozens of other actors who were all talented, attractive, pleasant, professional with comparable credits, how did I have the edge?
 Ego says it was my talent.
-But the final “booking factor" might have been the blue blouse.
+But the final “booking factor” may have been the blue blouse.

 Once I was even asked, “Could you please bring that blue blouse as wardrobe for the final shoot?"
-One commercial casting director who had sat in on a final casting session told me that the client (Procter and Gamble) had insisted they hire “that actress in the blue!" and so I booked that high paying network TV spot.
+One commercial casting director who sat in on a final casting session told me that the client (Procter & Gamble) had insisted they hire “that actress in the blue.”
 True story.

-These colors can be great in an actual shoot because during the real thing, there's a person called a “lighting designer” who can add thousands of overhead lights with "gels" to soften/tone/perfect the look.
-Sometimes he’ll take an entire day to create the mood and make the lighting fabulous.
+These colors can be great in an actual shoot.
+During the real thing, there's a person called a “lighting designer” who can add thousands of overhead lights with gels to soften, tone, and perfect the look.
+Sometimes lighting designers will take an entire day to create the mood and make the lighting fabulous.
 That's why film stars look so good.